melange-re/melange-opam-template/README.md

     no matching version
 ```

-Which means `opam` doesn't have the latest packages definitions from the opam-repository.
+It means `opam` doesn't have the latest packages definitions from the opam-repository.
 To address this, first run `opam update`, then rerun `make init`.

 ### React